spinalcom/spinal-framework/README.md

 Put your Spinalhub executable (spinalhub_x64_vX.X) downloaded on www.spinalcom.com in the folder.

-At this moment, you have two options: installing the basic framework, and installing the same framework with the is-sim library.
+At this moment, you have two options: installing the basic framework, and installing the same framework and include the is-sim library.

 To install the basic framework:
 ```bash